 You should remember:

-- try to plan ahead - if you can prepare food in advance, this should help to reduce the pressure
+- try to plan ahead - if you can prepare food before the event starts, this should help to reduce the pressure

 - keep foods out of the fridge for the shortest time possible

 - if you're short of space in the fridge, take out wine and beer, and put it somewhere cold, such as the cellar or garage, or in buckets of ice

 - even if people are waiting to eat, don't reduce cooking times

 - always make sure food is properly cooked before you serve it

 Make sure you cook food properly on the barbecue.
 Whatever you're cooking, keep food safe for friends and family with our food safety tips.